Governance as a complex, networked, democratic, satisfiability problem: Methods

 A voter model is a binary-state agent-based model in which individuals adopt an opinion for or against an issue depending on the state of their neighborhood \cite{clifford1973model,holley1975ergodic,redner2019reality}.
 The traditional version of this model considers a 2-dimensional lattice, where a node $i$ is selected uniformly at random and then randomly adopts the opinion of one of its neighbors, but other studies have considered more realistic structures and opinion adoption behavior.
 Examples of more realistic network structures include small-worldness \cite{castellano2000nonequilibrium}, heterogeneous degree distributions \cite{sood2005voter}, and higher-order interactions \cite{horstmeyer2020adaptive}.
 Extensions of the opinion adoption mechanism include heterogeneous adoption rates \cite{masuda2010heterogeneous}, stubborn agents \cite{mobilia2007role}, consultation with multiple neighbors \cite{castellano2009nonlinear}, and more than two opinion states \cite{vazquez2004ultimate}.

-In our model, nodes part of a hyperedge are tasked to make a certain decision, which can be positive ($+1$) or negative ($-1$).
-Through discussion, the nodes observe the average opinion of the group and update their opinion to $+1$ if this average is positive and to $-1$ if the average is negative.
-We also assume that nodes discuss related issues that have logical constraints with the decision at hand, such that they update their opinion to $+1$ if the constraint is conjunctive and $-1$ if it is exclusive.
+In our model, nodes $i$ part of a hyperedge $e$ are tasked to make a certain decision $d_j$ on issue $j$, which can be positive ($d_j = +1$) or negative ($d_j = -1$).
+Through discussion, the nodes $i$ observe the average opinion of the group $\langle x_j \rangle_e$ and update their opinion to $+1$ if this average is positive and to $-1$ if the average is negative.
+We also assume that nodes discuss related issues $k$ that have logical constraints with the decision at hand ($k\in \mathcal{G}_j$, the neighbors of $j$ in $G$).
+If the decision $d_j$ is positive ($+1$) they update their opinion on $k$ to $+1$ if the constraint is conjunctive ($G_{j,k}$ = +1) and $-1$ if it is exclusive ($G_{j,k}$ = -1), and vice versa if the decision $d_j$ is negative.
 Decision groups thus reach a binary and coherent solution to a simple decision problem centered on the decision they were tasked to tackle.